jadecobra/python_tdd_exercises/source/functions.rst

     def function_with_return_none():
       return None

-  and the terminal updates to show passing tests.
+  and the terminal shows passing tests.

 The 3 ways I have defined functions so far have the exact same outcome, they all ``return None``.
 If ``Explicit is better than implicit.`` I prefer to use ``return None`` telling anyone who reads the code exactly what the function returns.